Chicano Tattoos and 3 Free Chicano Tattoo Designs

 Chicano tattoos with their iconic fine line black and grey, realistic look and rich history in the imagery are among the best tattoos out there.
 They can represent many different elements from family, neighborhood, culture, emotions and memories.
-Characteristics of the chicano tattoos are black and gray color, fine lines, detailed and soft shading.
+Characteristics of the chicano tattoos are black and grey color, fine lines, detailed and soft shading.
 Chicano tattoos regularly incorporate realistic portraits, religious, cultural, gang symbols and lettering.
 Chicano tattoos were made famous in LA by Chicano street culture but most Chicano designs were created in prison.
-As a very influential tattoo style, chicano tattoos have helped develop and inspire many different tattooing styles from portraits and realism to black and gray tattoos.
-When done right, nothing blows more people away like the Chicano black and gray styled tattoo sleeves.
+As a very influential tattoo style, chicano tattoos have helped develop and inspire many different tattooing styles from portraits and realism to black and grey tattoos.
+When done right, nothing blows more people away like the Chicano black and grey styled tattoo sleeves.

 Chicano Tattoo History

 Religious chicano tattoos feature Jesus, virgin Mary, crosses, praying hands and the Pachuco cross.
 The Pachuco cross is a tattoo with three dots above a cross.
 The three dots mean mi vida loca (my crazy life) and the cross is a symbol of god.
 This tattoo is both religious and represents gang affiliation, often done by the stick and poke technique.

-Portraits and realism chicano tattoos include family, lost loved ones, girls, cars, low riders, clowns, guns, masks, celebrities and people from Spanish history.
+Portraits and realism chicano tattoos include family, lost loved ones, girls, cars, low riders, clowns, guns, masks, celebrities and iconic figures from the Mexican revolution.

 Lettering is often bold to create impact or a fine elegant script to add softness.
-Lettering Chicano tattoos represent neighborhoods, areas, family names and Spanish words.
+Lettering Chicano tattoos represent neighborhoods, areas, family names and quotes.
 These lettering or words are used stand alone, behind portraits or incorporated into a grand design.

 The eagle is another commonly used symbol in chicano tattoos.
 The eagle is an Aztec symbol for warrior and also features on the Mexican flag.
 But can also represent freedom and other personal meanings.